2023 Solar Incentives Guide for Sauk Rapids, MN - Tax Credits & Rebates

 3. within the U.S.

-Specific incentives, including those given out by the Minnesota government or by your county/municipality, could have additional qualifications.
-Talk to your local Sauk Rapids solar installer to learn more about what incentives your project may qualify for.
+Specific incentives, including ones handled by the Minnesota government or by your county/municipality, may have additional qualifications.
+Speak with your local Sauk Rapids solar installer to discover what incentives your project may qualify for.

 When does the federal solar tax credit end?